 Contrarians have pointed out the 4Ps of marketing that highlight product, price, place and promotion does not adequately capture today’s market conditions and digital landscape.

-“Product” emphasizes building a better mousetrap instead of focusing on solutions for customers.
+“Product” emphasises building a better mousetrap instead of focusing on solutions for customers.
 Value is a more important differentiator than “price”.
 “Place” is very much flipped on its head in the digital world.
-And, “promotion” as interruption marketing is obsolete in today’s social media world where customers have a voice.
+And “promotion” as interruption marketing is obsolete in today’s social media world where customers have a voice.